-Hayley has works with a huge array of iconic brands in this sector, and she used case studies from some of her recent clients to illustrate what has worked to get her clients the coverage they were looking for.
+Hayley works with a huge array of iconic brands in this sector, and she used case studies from some of her recent clients to illustrate what has worked to get her clients the coverage they are looking for.

 1. Know your target audience

 Who is your ideal customer?
 Understand what they like about your product and where they shop, what they read, and potentially what other brands they are interested in.

 This information allows you to select the right publications to reach those key customers and saves expensive mistakes from putting the right marketing in the wrong place.

 Next, what response do you want from your marketing campaign?
 Again this helps to target your efforts in the right direction.

 The example that Hayley gave was when a product is only available in a handful of west country outlets.
 A glorious review in The Sunday Times food supplement will not necessarily deliver the sales uplift that you might expect as the majority of readers will be unable to buy your product.

 In this case local coverage, or a focus on trade press to attract additional stockists is a more effective use of your marketing budget.

 3. Know the opportunity

 Hayley showed us some of the success she’s had by carefully targeting the right publications with the right stories.